For more information about the Bralorne Sewer, please contact:

 TF: 1-800-298-7752 ext.
 240

-A $1,999,530.000 grant from the Federal Gas Tax Agreement - Strategic Priorities Fund (GTA - SPF) program administered by the Union of BC Municipalities, announced on Friday February 12, 2016, will see Bralorne’s century old sewer finally brought into the 21st century.
+A grant in the amount of $1,999,530.000 from the Federal Gas Tax Agreement - Strategic Priorities Fund (GTA - SPF) program administered by the Union of BC Municipalities, announced on Friday February 12, 2016, will see Bralorne’s century old sewer finally brought into the 21st century.

 “The Bralorne sewer has been operating on borrowed time.
 A replacement of the system was simply beyond ability of the tiny local tax base to finance,” says SLRD Board Chair, Jack Crompton.
 “A contemporary sanitary collection and treatment system is a cornerstone of a healthy community, and the SLRD is thrilled that the Bralorne community will soon have access to the same safe and adequate wastewater infrastructure as citizens living in larger communities.
 This funding is absolutely critical to achieving that and it is a great boost for the region.”